 So what is a blockchain audit?
 It is an important systematic and structured manual code review of a blockchain development project.
 This process is performed by experienced developers who can also use statistical code analysis tools.

 When auditing crypto-currency transactions, it is necessary to analyze the evidence proving the private key’s ownership and the relevant party’s evidence to record transactions.
 Auditing is very important, as it can protect against errors in smart contracts that hackers can use.
+And we’ve made a rating of crypto audit companies.

 Blockchain Audit Stages